-- Evidence of IRB Approval (human) and/or IACUC Approval (animal) - Students may provide IRB and IACUC Approvals for original studies that produced the cell lines used in their STS project. - · Documentation of the source of the cells/tissues. - If obtained from a commercially available collection (e.g., ATCC) the catalog number is required. - If obtained from a private/non-commercial source (public or private laboratory, museum, etc.), documentation from the supplier must be uploaded in the application.
+- Evidence of IRB Approval (human) and/or IACUC Approval (animal) - Students may provide IRB and IACUC Approvals for original studies that produced the cell lines used in their STS project or provide reference to the original studies' publication - · Documentation of the source of the cells/tissues. - If obtained from a commercially available collection (e.g., ATCC) the catalog number is required. - If obtained from a private/non-commercial source (public or private laboratory, museum, etc.), documentation from the supplier must be uploaded in the application.